Revain Price Hits $0.0001 (REV)

-Revain (REV) traded 1.9% lower against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on October 15th.
-In the last week, Revain has traded 3.5% lower against the U.S. dollar.
-Revain has a total market cap of $8.70 million and approximately $24,534.61 worth of Revain was traded on exchanges in the last day.
-One Revain token can now be bought for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Revain (REV) traded 6.4% lower against the dollar during the 1-day period ending at 20:00 PM Eastern on October 21st.
+Revain has a market cap of $10.03 million and $933.99 worth of Revain was traded on exchanges in the last 24 hours.
+One Revain token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last week, Revain has traded 12.4% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.